H-horizon/Budget_Assistant/docs/DeveloperGuide.md

     Figure 3 - UI Component
 </p>

-The layout of these UI parts are defined in matching .xml files that are in the src/main/res/layout.
+The layout of these UI parts is defined in matching .xml files that are in the src/main/res/layout.
 For example, the layout of the MainActivity is specified in activity_main.xml

 &nbsp;